xabikos/vscode-react/README.md

 In order to install an extension you need to launch the Command Pallete (Ctrl + Shift + P or Cmd + Shift + P) and type Extensions.
 There you have either the option to show the already installed snippets or install new ones.

+## Supported languages (file extensions)
+* JavaScript (.js)
+* TypeScript (.ts)
+* JavaScript React (.jsx)
+* TypeScript React (.tsx)

+## Breaking change in version 1.0.0
+Up until verion 1.0.0 all the [JavaScript snippets][javacript] where part of the extension.
+In order to avoid duplication the snippets are now included only to this extension and if you want to use them you have to install it explicitly.

 ## Usage
 When installing the extension React development could be really fun
 ![create react component](images/component.gif)